barcek/sprk/README.md

 ## Runtime overview

-1. All tools are instantiated, receive any instances of a resource or template class and are added to the `tools` list, with one assigned to the `active_tool` variable.
+1. All tools are instantiated, receive any instances of a resource or template class and are added to the `tools` dictionary, with one assigned to the `active_tool` variable.
 2. Any relevant command line arguments are passed to the active tool's `use` method, otherwise the `show_help` method is called.
 3. The tool's `do_work` method calls any `prep` functions.
 4. At the task execution stage, via the `run_tasks` method, the tool: matches each flag to an option instance, subject to the availability of any `call` function present; queues each option instance and any relevant process instances in instances of the tool internal Task class, each option instance with any relevant arguments; reorders these task instances to prioritize lead pools in lead attribute order and resource instances within pools by rank; for each task instance calls any `call` function present, or otherwise queues in an instance of the tool internal Batch class any `items` list present, to be built at the build stage.